Leo (2023 Indian film): Filming

 Leo was mainly filmed in Jammu and Kashmir.

 Principal photography began with the first schedule on 2 January 2023 at EVP Film City in Chennai.
 Minor portions of the film were held at Kodaikanal in the last week of January and Mysskin shot for some of his portions there as he could not allocate dates to travel to Jammu and Kashmir, where the subsequent schedule would take place.
 The second schedule commenced in Kashmir on 1 February.
 During this schedule, footage of Vijay was leaked and went viral, prompting the film's official technology security partner to warn people against sharing leaked content or they would be deleted.
 Furthermore, most of the cast and crew members were prohibited from using mobile phones on the sets, to prevent leakage of stills and videos from the shoot.
 On 27 February, Mysskin tweeted that he had completed filming his portions for the film, which included an intense stunt sequence.
-In early March, Menon announced that he had completed filming for the film.
+In early March, Menon announced that he had completed filming his portions.
+Scenes related to the protagonist's café were shot in Sifar Café, Anantnag.

 Manoj Paramahamsa brought an IMAX-certified RED V-Raptor 8K camera to shoot significant portions, a first for a Tamil film.
 On 11 March, Dutt started filming for his portions in the Kashmir schedule, and completed them within six days.
 Filming was halted on 21 March due to a minor earthquake in the location, but resumed soon after.
 Vijay shot a fight scene with only a simple, thin shirt and had to roll on ice, despite the temperature being -20 C. A sequence involving him shirtless was also filmed.
 The Kashmir schedule ended on 23 March.
 The studio shared a behind-the-scenes video of the Jammu and Kashmir schedule that day as a tribute to the crew of Leo, who worked behind-the-scenes in -5--6 C. The director thanked every person from the crew for making the Jammu and Kashmir schedule happen.
 The team shot at Dal Lake, Hazratbal Shrine, Sonamarg, Pahalgam and Srinagar in this schedule.